Home

 Fertilizing -- Feed about every 3 months using a granular fertilizer that contains micronutrients, following the dosage on the package.

-Dormancy -- The plant may lose some or all of its leaves each year, and go into a rest period for a few months.
+Dormancy -- The plant may lose some or all of its shoots each year, and go into a rest period for a few months.
 During this time, keep the soil lightly moist.
 Don't let it dry out.
 While it's dormant, you may repot it, trim away any dead storage tubers, and divide the rhizome if you wish.

 Pests -- Watch for any pests that can affect your other plants.
 Try using insecticidal soap before using stronger remedies, since some may harm the plant.